strimzi/proposals/052-cruise-control-api-users.md

 ## Motivation

-There are a couple use cases where developers would want to access the Cruise Control API without disabling API security:
+There are a couple use cases where advanced users would want to access the Cruise Control API without disabling API security:

 * Monitoring a Strimzi-managed Kafka cluster with the Cruise Control UI.
 * Gathering Cruise Control specific statistical information that is not currently available via Strimzi Operator or Cruise Control sensor metrics e.g. detailed information surrounding cluster and partition load and user tasks.
 * Debugging Cruise Control in a secured environment.

 At this time, Strimzi Cruise Control integration offers limited access to Cruise Control data and features.
-This limited access protects developers from performing cluster operations that could interfere with Strimzi Operator operations and cause damage to their clusters.
+This limited access protects users from performing cluster operations that could interfere with Strimzi Operator operations and cause damage to their clusters.
-This limited access also prevents developers from accessing harmless monitoring data and enabling third party applications such as the Cruise Control UI which could make monitoring their Cruise Control data easier.
+This limited access also prevents users from accessing harmless monitoring data and enabling third party applications such as the Cruise Control UI which could make monitoring their Cruise Control data easier.

-In order to allow developers and third-party applications to access the Cruise Control API without needing to disable API security, we would need to provide a method of creating API users.
+In order to allow advanced users and third-party applications to access the Cruise Control API without needing to disable API security, we would need to provide a method of creating API users.

 ## Proposal